BEMS Extra Curricular Activities

 Advisors are Mr. Christensen and Mr. Avery.

-Please contact Ms. Hilton or Ms. Adams if you have questions.
+Please contact Ms. Andreasen or Ms. Adams if you have questions.

 Pathfinders Program Overview - Pathfinders is an outdoor adventure program.